Coloured Overlays for Reading

 The Assessment

 Coloured Overlays A Cerium coloured overlay assessment is carried out only after a full eye examination.
-This is necessary to rule out other causes of the reading difficulty, for example long sightedness or eye muscle balance problems.
+This is necessary to rule out other causes of the reading difficulty, for example long-sightedness or eye muscle balance problems.

 The assessment consists of allowing the individual to view text through different coloured acetates in a particular order.
 Their response is then recorded to the different colours, and through a process of elimination, the best colour or combination is determined.
 The reading speed and accuracy is recorded both with and without the identified overlay to measure whether there is any immediate effect.
 This assessment can take up to half an hour and appointments are offered at our Winchester and Chandlers Ford branches, the cost of this assessment can be found on our fees page.

-Following the assessment if a benefit is felt by the patient or measured with the rate of reading test it is recommended that the overlay should be used without prompting.
+Following the assessment, if a benefit is felt by the patient or measured with the rate of reading test, it is recommended that the overlay should be used without prompting.
 This is to eliminate any possibility of placebo effect to see if sustained use of colour improves reading fluency and accuracy or reduces previous symptoms.

 If continued use of the overlay is found to be beneficial, it may be preferable to have Cerium Tinted glasses.
 We do not currently offer this service but we can arrange referral for further tests and supply of precision tinted glasses.
 The colour tint of the spectacles needed may be different to the overlay used.